DrupalOpenGardenProject/Site-Structure/mn/README.txt

 3. This will create a new folder called 'Permaculturenews'

-4. Create a local database.
+4. Create a local database for this drupal site.

 5. You will need to update sites/default/settings.php and update it with your database name, username and password for mysql.